Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 #### 13. Quality assurance e.g. “What’s wrong with this code” or “Fix the ESLint errors in this code”

 This is quite literally the number one reason why I used AI in this class.
 Many a time I would write some web component, and it would not behave at all like I thought it would, throwing dozens of esoteric errors at times.
 AI was such a tremendous help here.
+For example when debugging the database in my final project, I would not understand why some prisma migrations would not go through, and Co-Pilot would explain that it is due to a mishap with my schema file.

 #### 14. Other uses in ICS 314 not listed